Introduction to full disk encryption

 Encryption is the process of converting plaintext to encrypted text.
 Encrypted text hides the original data from unauthorized users since encrypted text cannot be read by anyone.
-Using modern encryption algorithms, it is not easy or feasible to decrypt encrypted data, thus breach of encrypted data is not considered reportable by many regulatory authorities.
+Using modern encryption algorithms, it is not easy or feasible to decrypt encrypted data, thus a breach of encrypted data is not considered reportable by many regulatory authorities.

-Encryption process makes use of symmetric and asymmetric encryption for encryption and decryption of data.
+The encryption process makes use of symmetric and asymmetric encryption for encryption and decryption of data.
 If the encryption process uses the same key to encrypt and decrypt the data, it’s called symmetric encryption and if the keys are different then it’s called asymmetric encryption.

-Full Disk encryption and File-Level encryption are the two types of encryption available for encrypting data –
+Full disk encryption and file-level encryption are the two types of encryption available for encrypting data:

-- Full Disk Encryption (FDE) – As the name says, FDE protects the entire volume and encrypts each and every file present on the system.
+- Full disk encryption (FDE) – As the name says, FDE protects the entire volume and encrypts each and every file present on the system.

-- File-Level Encryption (FLE) – FLE is file system level based encryption, it encrypts the data in individual files and directories.
+- File-level encryption (FLE) – FLE is file system level based encryption, it encrypts the data in individual files and directories.

 - Lifespan: In Feb 2017, an employee’s MacBook was stolen, as a result, the PII of around 20,000 patients got leaked.
 Patient’s names, medical record numbers and ethnicities got compromised.